 In order to avoid these and other common misconceptions, take the time to visit ethnic stores, look for healthier Hispanic food choices to suggest to your clients, join cultural groups, ethnic book clubs, enjoy food at ethnic restaurants and food festivals, and share time with people from different Hispanic nationalities.
 Ask them about their country of origin, food, music, sports, climate, family values, favorite markets and stores, holidays and celebrations, ingredients and recipes.
 Learn about their favorite activities, health fears, home remedies, health beliefs and ask what they think are culturally sensitive food exchanges and preferred physical activities.

 Once you have expanded your knowledge of Hispanic culture, you will be better prepared to build rapport with your patients, specifically, meeting them in their space at a cultural level where they feel comfortable and appreciated.
 This will help you work through any language barriers and knock down any cultural walls that might exist.

 Sandra Arevalo, MPH, RDN, CDN, CLC, CDCES, FADA

-Sandra Arevalo, MPH, RDN, CDN, CLC, CDCES, FADA

-Sandra works as Director of community and patient education at Montefiore Nyack Hospital in New York.
+Sandra works as Director of Nutrition Services and Community Outreach at South Bronx Health Center, a program of Montefiore and The Children’s Health Fund.
 Her work in nutrition, obesity and diabetes for the underserved has received numerous awards and presented at national conferences, published in peer reviewed journals, and featured in national and international television.
 Sandra is a recognized speaker and expert in food and culture.